General Electric Realty Plot: History

-They formed a subsidiary, Schenectady Realty Company, to purchase and develop the land.
-Their goal was to offer another incentive for the company's executives and researchers to stay rather than leave for a competitor or start their own companies.
-It took until 1903 to grade the streets and lay water and sewer lines and build the bridges.
+GE formed a subsidiary, Schenectady Realty Company, to purchase and develop the land.
+Their goal was to offer an incentive both for top talent to join GE and retain senior executives and researchers (rather than have them leave for a competitor or start their own companies).
+It took until 1903 to grade the streets and lay water and sewer lines and build bridges over the Hans Groot Kill, a small stream that bisected the property, and the Union College campus downstream from it.

 The plan for the neighborhood was developed by Parse and DeForrest, specialists in the new discipline of urban planning.
 They took their inspiration from New York City's Central Park, designed by Frederick Law Olmsted and Calvert Vaux.
 Instead of being planned around a central street, like the way Schenectady had developed along Union Street, thinking which had guided Glenwood and Parkwood boulevards elsewhere in the city, they imagined the area as two smaller lots divided by Wendell Avenue, a street named after a former landowner in the area.
 They laid out the streets in gentle curves, like the pathways in Central Park.
-They also tried something new on residential city streets at the time: the "sod gutter", by which there is no curb on a paved street, to further maintain the park-like atmosphere.
+To further maintain a more pastoral setting, they tried something new on residential city streets at the time, using a "sod gutter" in place of a curb on paved streets.

 Covenants in the deeds for each lot limited construction on it to one single-family house, to be sold or valued at no less than $4,000 ($ in contemporary dollars), almost twice the median home value in Schenectady at that time, a value later raised to account for inflation.
 Construction had to commence within two years of the purchase of the lot.
 The setback and lot size restrictions were also set at this time.
-Another provision limited the height of any fence between properties to 3 ft 6 in, to make sure they were purely ornamental in purpose.
+Another provision limited the height of any fence between properties to 3 ft 6 in, to ensure they were purely ornamental.
 When the plans were finished, the property's surveyor claimed "We have here a suburban residential plot second-to-none between New York and Chicago, either in layout, restrictions, or the class of houses upon it."